-PREPARING TO CUT: Place the cutter flat on the floor with its two guide posts and rear stand flat on the floor.
-In use, the cutter must be stable on the floor and prevented from rocking or tipping.
+PREPARING TO CUT: Place the cutter with its two guide posts and rear stand flat on the floor.
+Make sure the cutter is stable and does not rock or tip.
 Make sure there is space around the cutter for handle travel (Figure 4).
-Check that the blade is sharp and free of burrs (for instructions on removing burrs, see MAINTENANCE below).
+Check that the blade is sharp and free of burrs (to remove burrs, see MAINTENANCE below).